dcarroll/sobject-tree-generator/README.md

 node app.js soql:querys.json -f prefix:"testing-"
 ```

-This will execute the query and transform the JSON query results into an SObject tree for use by the heroku force:data:import command of the SFDX CLI to import data into a scratch org.
+This will execute the query and transform the JSON query results into an sObject tree for use by the heroku force:data:import command of the SFDX CLI to import data into a scratch org.

-There are currently two formats, "files" and "plan".

 ## Limitations
 Needs more testing!!!